Lagos: Climate

-Lagos experiences a tropical savanna climate (Aw) according to the Köppen climate classification, as there are four months under 60 mm of rain, and annual rainfall is not nearly high enough for tropical monsoon classification.
-The wet season starts in March and ends in October, while the dry season starts in November and ends in February.
+Lagos experiences a tropical savanna climate (Aw) according to the Köppen climate classification, as there are three months under 60 mm of rain, and annual rainfall is not nearly high enough for tropical monsoon classification.
+The wet season starts in May and ends in October, while the dry season starts in November and ends in April.
+There is also a short dry season from July to August.
 The wettest month is June with precipitation total 316 mm, while the driest month is January with precipitation total 13 mm.